jtv/libpqxx/README.md

 ### Upgrade notes

-**The 7.x versions require C++17.**  However, it's probably not a problem if your compiler does not implement C++17 fully.
-Initially the 7.x series will only require some basic C++17 features such as `std::string_view`.
-More advanced use may follow later.
+**The 7.x versions require C++17.**  Make sure your compiler is up to date.
+For libpqxx 8.x you will need C++20.

 Also, **7.0 makes some breaking changes in rarely used APIs:**
  * There is just a single `connection` class.
 It connects immediately.
  * Custom `connection` classes are no longer supported.
- * Closed connections can no longer be reactivated.
+ * It's no longer possible to reactivate a connection once it's been closed.
  * The API for defining string conversions has changed.

-And if you're defining your own type conversions, **7.1 requires one additional field in your `nullness` traits.*
+If you're defining your own type conversions, **7.1 requires one additional field in your `nullness` traits.**

 Building libpqxx